dylan-lang/opendylan/documentation/getting-started/source/browsing/index.rst

 particular application thread) are shown with an entry for each thread containing a variable of that name.
-Constants and global variables only ever have one value across all threads, so this is shown as a single table entry entitled “All threads“.
-You can update the value shown in the browser with *View > Refresh*.
+Constants and global variables only ever have one value across all threads, so this is shown as a single table entry entitled “All threads”.
+You can update the value shown in the browser with **View > Refresh**.

 We will browse Reversi’s *\*reversi-piece-shape\** variable to show how we can monitor the value of a variable while an application is running.